Characterization of kinetic coarsening in a random-field Ising model

-The Hamiltonian of the RFIM is given by \be H = - J\sum_{\langle i,j \rangle} s_i s_j + \sum_i \eta_i s_i + H_{\tt{ext}} \sum_i s_i \ee where $s_i = \pm 1$ is the spin variable at site $i$, $J$ is the strength of the exchange interaction (conventionally set to unity) and $\eta_i$ is the quenched random fields taken from an uniform distribution with varying strength $\eta_0$. $\langle i,j \rangle$ indicates that the sum is over nearest neighbours.
+The Hamiltonian of the RFIM is given by \be H = - J\sum_{\langle i,j \rangle} s_i s_j + \sum_i \eta_i s_i + H_{\tt{ext}} \sum_i s_i \ee where $s_i = \pm 1$ is the spin variable at site $i$, $J$ is the strength of the exchange interaction (conventionally set to unity) and $\eta_i$ is the quenched random fields taken from an uniform distribution with varying strength $\eta_0$.
 The external field $H_{\tt {ext}}$ has been set to zero to observe the unbiased dynamics of the system.
-We consider a $L \times L$ square lattice (here $L = 256$) with periodic boundary conditions along both directions.
-We start our simulations from a completely random spin configurations, characteristic of a high temperature ($T = \infty$) phase and then suddenly quench the system to a temperature $T = 0.50$, which is well below the critical temperature of a nondisordered system (Ising model) and then observe the time evolution of the system.
+We consider a $L \times L$ square lattice (here $L=256$) with periodic boundary conditions along both directions.
+We start our simulations from a completely random spin configurations, characteristic of a high temperature ($T=\infty$) phase and then suddenly quench the system to a temperature $T=0.50$, well below the critical temperature of a non-disordered system (Ising model) and then observe the time evolution of the system.
 The single spin flip Metropolis algorithm \cite{metro} is used to simulate the system.
-Being a single spin flip dynamics, the Metropolis algorithm is believed to represent the natural way of the evolution of a system, since the acceptance ratio is given by the Boltzmann probability and the dynamics is local.
-The temperature is taken sufficiently low to reduce the thermal fluctuations.
-Coarsening proceeds through a compromise between the strength of the exchange interaction and the random fields with the thermal fluctuations serving only to renormalize the strengths of these couplings \cite{wm}.
+Here an unit of time (ie, a time step) refers to one Monte Carlo (MC) step and one MC step is taken to be completed (ie, $t=1$) when the number of attempted single spin moves equals the total number of spins in the system.
 The number of domains with their sizes are determined by the Hoshen-Kopelman algorithm \cite{hk}.
 All the quantities are averaged over $50$ independent simulations to get a precise estimate.
 The quantities are normalized with respect to the total number of spins ($L^2$) of the system.
+The temperature is taken sufficiently low to reduce the thermal fluctuations.